Natural Remedies for Lyme Disease

 Chlorella

-Essential Oils
+Essential oils

-Essential oils are concentrated liquids which are extracted from plants.
+Essential oils are concentrated liquids that are extracted from plants.
 Some essential oils are known for their high antibacterial properties and can kill bacteria.
 They are highly antibacterial and can be mixed with a carrier oil and applied topically.

 Exercise

-Herbal Medicines
+Herbal medicines

-However additional studies are needed to further evaluate the effectiveness of herbal medicines in treating people with Lyme disease.
+However, additional studies are needed to further evaluate the effectiveness of herbal medicines in treating people with Lyme disease.

 - Artemisia annua (Sweet wormwood)